YPCloudInc/Clouder/md/interview task.md

 you have been requested to:

 1. create your personal ".me" jBoard channel using jBuilder;
-2. creat 2 FlowBots (low code programs) using fBuilder;
+2. creat at least 2 FlowBots (low code programs) using fBuilder;
 3. familiarize yourself with Clouder Tools.

 This md will help you with the task.